The House of Very Good Ideas1 of 12

 Of course, that’s far from the end of Thanos’s story, as we’d later have an Infinity War, an Infinity Crusade, and just recently, plain old Infinity.

-Infinity Gauntlet was so major that it will serve as the basis of the two part film Avengers: Infinity War, which will cap off an entire era of Marvel films.
+Infinity Gauntlet was so major that it will serve as the basis of the film Avengers: Infinity War, which will cap off an entire era of Marvel films.

 1 of 12